Buxus microphylla aka Japanese Box

 Japanese Box, Littleleaf Boxwood, Japanese Boxwood

-How to care for Japanese Box
+How difficult is it to take care of Japanese Box

 Japanese Box is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.